neondatabase/website/content/docs/postgres/query-reference.md

 CREATE INDEX CONCURRENTLY idx_concurrent_email ON users(email);
 ```

-These examples showcase the variety of indexes that can be created in PostgreSQL, including basic, unique, composite, partial, expression-based, and GIN indexes.
+These examples showcase the variety of indexes that can be created in Postgres, including basic, unique, composite, partial, expression-based, and GIN indexes.
 They also cover index maintenance operations such as dropping, reindexing, and creating indexes concurrently to minimize lock contention.

 ### Views

-Here are some examples of how to work with views in PostgreSQL, which can help simplify complex queries, provide a level of abstraction, or secure data access:
+Here are some examples of how to work with views in Postgres, which can help simplify complex queries, provide a level of abstraction, or secure data access:

 ```sql
 -- Creating a view